 Linguaskill | 0-119

-Ability to understand and express simple sentences.
-Ability to cope with simple, familiar situations.
+It is essential to be able to understand and express simple sentences in order to deal with familiar situations.

 The ability to use English in simple, repetitive contexts is essential for work.
-Dialogue skills are also important in a wide variety of situations.
+The ability to carry on a dialogue in English is also important in a wide variety of situations.

 Applicable to :